Emergency Care for Heart Attack, Stroke and Other Conditions

 "ED volume has increased steadily over the last few years," says David Soria, MD, Chief of Emergency Medicine.
 "We realized we could improve the patient experience by expediting patient flow, which requires a commitment from nearly every department."

-Westlake Emergency Services will be staffed 24/7 with an ER physician and appropriate ancillary staff and will be capable of treating general emergency cases from cuts and bruises to heart attacks and strokes, with the ability to airlift patients to the main hospital if needed.
+ER at Westlake will be staffed 24/7 with an ER physician and appropriate ancillary staff and will be capable of treating general emergency cases from cuts and bruises to heart attacks and strokes, with the ability to airlift patients to the main hospital if needed.
+Patients can also be transported to a hospital of their choice as well.

 The completed facility will be over 10,000 square feet with a total of 11 treatment spaces, including: